Learn about many of the available medications in our database.

 Lixisenatide should be clear and colourless.
 Do not use lixisenatide if you notice particles or anything unusual in the appearance of the solution.

 Store this medication in the refrigerator, do not allow it to freeze, and keep it out of the reach of children.
 After the first use of the pen, this medication can be stored at room temperature or in the refrigerator for up to 14 days.
+After 14 days, discard the pen, even if there is medication left in it.
 To protect this medication from light, always keep the pen cap on when you are not using it.
 Always store this medication without a needle attached to prevent contamination, infection, and leakage.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

 - are allergic to lixisenatide or any ingredients of the medication

 - are breast-feeding